mizu.js

 • The syntax for status code constraints is defined as follows:

-• A range can be defined using a minus sign - between two numbers (e.g. %response[200-299]).
+• Define a range using a minus sign - between two numbers (e.g., %response[200-299]).

-• Multiple ranges and status can be specified by separating them with a comma , (e.g. %response[200,201-204]).
+• Specify multiple ranges and statuses by separating them with a comma , (e.g., %response[200,201-204]).

 • 2XX for 200-299.